 Capula Investment Management LLP, a $13 billion hedge fund firm, hired a former Bank of America Corp.
-(BAC) executive to start a fund to trade distressed assets in Europe, adding to the number of firms betting that the region’s sovereign debt crisis will spur a fire-sale of bonds and loans.
+(BAC:US) executive to start a fund to trade distressed assets in Europe, adding to the number of firms betting that the region’s sovereign debt crisis will spur a fire-sale of bonds and loans.

 Steven Zander joined Capula in June as a senior portfolio manager to oversee the London-based company’s first fund that will solely focus on European distressed debt, according to a person briefed on his hiring who declined to be identified because the firm is private.
 He registered as a Capula employee with the U.K. Financial Services Authority this month, the regulator’s website shows.
 Zander was previously chief investment officer of Haymarket Financial LLP.